ymath-io/latexer/README.md

 * Alt-L : Insert line break
 * Enter : Generate LaTeX code

-Please note that no shortcuts work when you are typing.
+Please note that no shortcuts work when you are typing (on the website).
 To use a shortcut, click anywhere outside the input field first.

+All keyboard shortcuts work in the desktop app as well, but using `Commnd` instead of `Option`.
 ## Thank you
 * MathJax
 * MathQuill